Secondary characteristic classes of transversely homogeneous foliations: Transversely homogeneous foliations

 \item each $\pi_{i}$ is a submersion $U_{i} \to G/P$ such that the leaves of $\F|_{U_{i}}$ are the fibers of $\pi_{i}$, and

 \item each $\gamma_{ij}$ is a continuous map $U_{i} \cap U_{j} \to G^{\delta}$ such that $ \pi_{i}(x) = \gamma_{ij}(x) \cdot \pi_{j}(x)$ for any $x\in U_{i} \cap U_{j}$.

 \end{enumerate} Two cocycles with values in $(G,G/P)$, defining $\F$, are called {\em equivalent\/} when their union is contained in some cocycle with values in $(G,G/P)$, defining $\F$.
-When $\F$ is endowed with an equivalence class of cocycles with values in $(G,G/P)$, defining $\F$, it is called a {\em $(G,G/P)$-foliation\/}. \end{defn}
+When $\F$ is endowed with an equivalence class of cocycles (or a maximal cocycle) with values in $(G,G/P)$, defining $\F$, it is called a {\em $(G,G/P)$-foliation\/}. \end{defn}

 {\roman{enumi}}